How is FOI financed

 - analysis of white powder letters for the Police.

 Financing received via appropriations implies that revenues are provided by the Government, more precisely the Ministry of Defence and the Ministry for Foreign Affairs.
-About 40% of FOI’s activities are financed through appropriations and comprise several sections:
+About 20 percent of FOI’s activities are financed through appropriations and comprise several sections:

 - security and defence policy and analysis